 Vinyl shines like patent leather, does not breathe, and is fun to wear!
 Garments are much more comfortable and wrinkle less if they are lined.
 Suitable for upholstery projects, handbags, straight skirts, narrow trousers, jackets, coats and trimmings.

-Sewing Tip: Spray machine surface with silicone spray to avoid sticking if sewing on the rght side.
+Sewing Tip: Spray machine surface with silicone spray to avoid sticking if sewing on the right side.
 If you still have problems resort to strips of tissue paper between the presser foot and the fabric and the fabric and the feed dogs.
-Pre-shrinking is not neccessary.
+Pre-shrinking is not necessary.

-Voile is a soft, sheer fabric, usually made of cotton or polyester.
+Voile is a soft, sheer fabric, (usually) made of cotton or polyester or silk.
 The term comes from French, and means 'veil'.
 Because of its lightweight properties, the fabric is mostly used in soft furnishing and dressmaking.
 Because of their semi-transparent quality, voile curtains are made using specially manufactured heading tape that is less easily noticeable through the fabric.
 In dress-making, voile is often in multiple layers or laid over a second material.
 Voile is very similar to chiffon, which is also used in dress-making.

 Woolens & Worsteds